 Closeup of the mosaics:

-St Nilus Church with the Tower in the background.
+Saint Nilus Church with the Tower in the background.

-Souvenirs And Attractions For Children
+Souvenirs and Attractions for Children

 At this stand, kids could create clay jars.